 Our goal is to foster researcher collaborations across disciplines, bringing together computer science researchers, clinicians, and economists around critical questions that will push the boundaries of medical research and spur the field of computational medicine.

 Computational medicine is a new field at the intersection of medicine, statistics, and computation.
+But this field is being stymied by lack of data.

 Fields like computer vision and natural language processing have benefitted from shared data where researchers can compete and collaborate on high value questions and problems - such as ImageNet for object detection and MNIST for digit recognition.